fraulueneburg/sparsam-be/readme.md

-# [IN REVISION] 👷🐽<br />sparsam - An awesome budgeting app
+# sparsam - An awesome budgeting app

 > [!IMPORTANT]
-> Please note that this project is currently in revision.
-The demo still works, of course.
+>
+> While this app is no longer in revision, there are still a few minor improvements being implemented here and there.
 You can follow my progress here or on [Linkedin](https://linkedin.com/in/fraulueneburg)

 ---